 The Iowa Supreme Court has temporarily lifted the 6-hour cap on unmoderated CLE set forth in Rule 41.3(3).
 Iowa attorneys may now complete all 15 hours of their requirement online through webinars or on demand programming.

-The Kansas Supreme Court issued and Administrative Order modifying continuing legal education attendance and reporting deadlines, and waives the limitation on prerecorded programming through September 30, 2020.
-The deadline for attendance remains June 30 but there is an automatic extension without penalty through September 30 for those who cannot meet that requirement. https://www.kscourts.org/KSCourts/media/KsCourts/Orders/2020-RL-033.pdf
+The Kansas Supreme Court issued and Administrative Order modifying continuing legal education attendance and reporting deadlines, and waives the limitation on prerecorded programming for the 2019-2020 and 2020-2021 reporting periods.
+The deadline for attendance remains June 30 but there is an automatic extension without penalty through September 30 for those who cannot meet that requirement. https://www.kscourts.org/KSCourts/media/KsCourts/Orders/2020-RL-098.pdf?ext=.pdf

 The Kentucky Supreme Court recognizes that many attorneys prefer live programs and it may be challenging to find free or low-cost non-live programming in 2020.
-Accordingly, to avoid uncertainty and financial hardship, they have issued an order which moves the 2019-2020 CLE compliance deadline to June 30, 2021 and moves the reporting deadline for the 2019-2020 period to August 10, 2021. https://kycourts.gov/courts/supreme/Rules_Procedures/202015.pdf
+Accordingly, to avoid uncertainty and financial hardship, they have issued an order which moves the 2019-2020 CLE compliance deadline to June 30, 2021 and moves the reporting deadline for the 2019-2020 period to August 10, 2021, combing the 2019-2020 and 2020-2021 reporting cycles.
+All Kentucky attorneys must complete a total of 24 credits, including 4 ethics, by June 30, 2021 and certify their compliance by August 10, 2021. https://kycourts.gov/courts/supreme/Rules_Procedures/202015.pdf

 The Louisiana Supreme Court has issued an Order lifting the online MCLE limit from 4 hours to 12.5 hours for the 2020 compliance period ending December 31, 2020.
 Louisiana attorneys may now complete their entire requirement online through webinars or on demand programming. https://www.lsba.org/documents/MCLE/SCOrder2020.pdf